Committee (2nd Day)

 Let me confirm that I hope we are edging towards some agreement; it is just that, as the noble Baroness will be aware, there are times when one can announce these things and there are times when one cannot.
 I agree with her that it is somewhat frustrating—in the same way that it is frustrating when, though we have had the Explanatory Memorandum since the Summer Recess, amendments appear at the last minute.
 It is a frustrating process.

-Well, this is because the discussion has gone on over the summer, with yourselves and with other people.
+Well, this is because the discussion has gone on over the summer, with the Government and with other people.
 We have been seeking clarification, which we have not had, which is why we finally put down amendments.
 Anyway, this debate is going to continue, I think, through the course of Part 3.
 In the meantime, I beg leave to withdraw the amendment.

 My Lords, this returns to some of the more detailed proposals of the Delegated Powers and Regulatory Reform Committee and the Constitution Committee.
 As I have already said, when we first looked at Part 3, we were immediately concerned about the lack of oversight and accountability of the powers and functions of the age verification regulator or regulators.
 So we were not surprised, when the reports of the Constitution Committee and the Delegated Powers and Regulatory Reform Committee were published, that they very much echo our concerns.
 For example, the Constitution Committee said: